Skip to content

 • make it less likely for the event to happen?

-When you’re analysing your event, try to step back so that you can get a full sense of the risks in your internal and external context.
+When you’re analysing your event, try to step back so you can get a full sense of the risks in your internal and external context.
 If it’s a significant risk, spend some time working on the scenario.
-It may even be worthwhile to explore a range of scenarios: probable and worst case, and even rare events that would still have consequences the organisation or the state doesn’t want.
+It may be worthwhile to explore a range of scenarios: probable and worst case, and even rare events that would still have consequences the organisation or the state doesn’t want.

 Here, we’ll explore risks relating to a cyber threat.
 We’ll first describe a risk and then set out the range of options for controlling the risk.
-The aim’s to show you what an analysis could look like and how you would consider a wide range of options for controlling the risk.
+The aim is to show you what an analysis could look like and how you would consider a wide range of options for controlling the risk.
 You can then decide what should go into your treatment plan.

 • A scenario

-Say, for example, your organisation has entered into a contract with a managed service provider (MSP) for IT services, including provision and maintenance of a firewall.
+Say, for example, your organisation has entered a contract with a managed service provider (MSP) for IT services, including provision and maintenance of a firewall.

 The vendor of the firewall has released updates for new vulnerabilities that have become apparent.
 Your MSP sends the IT operations manager a maintenance schedule and costs to do the updates in February.